 Digital Organization: Phone

 It is a new year and a fresh start.
 So, why hold onto things.
 We all need a new beginning from time to time.
 To me, organizing is freeing.
 So, as I purge/donate/organize my life, I will let you know what I’m doing.
 Maybe it will inspire you.
 So let’s begin with Digital Organization: Phone.

 My phone is NOT my lifeline.

 I try not to carry it into places with me, and I don’t obsessively scroll for hours.
 It has been becoming more and more apparent how addicted we all are to our cell phones.
 It is sad.

 I sit in places and look around.
 Everyone has their nose in their phones.
-Scrolling, endlessly.
-People are always comparing themselves to others.
-They do this because, in the little squares of life, everything seems perfect.
+They were scrolling endlessly.
+People are constantly comparing themselves to others.
+They do this because everything seems perfect in the little squares of life.
 Therefore, we fall into the trap of never being enough.

 The first thing I do is work on my text messages.
 How many times do you see a text and think you have responded.
 Then you realize you didn’t respond to that message.
 I am so guilty of that.
-Every night, I go through them and respond to what I need to.
+Every night, I go through them and respond to what I need.
 Then, I put in my calendar what needs to go in there.

 Next, I delete all my text messages.
 If it is something important, I will copy/paste it into a “Note” app.
-From there, I will transfer it from my phone gallery to my tablet.
+I will transfer it from my phone gallery to my tablet.
 I am pretty diligent about deleting my messages daily.
 The visual clutter drives me completely insane.
 I get overwhelmed.

 Next up, I go through my contacts.

-Delete delete delete.
+Delete, delete, delete.
 I have very few numbers on my phone.
-There have been moments where someone has randomly texted me.
+There have been moments when someone has randomly texted me.
 I ask who they are 🙂 Most of the time, I have a general idea of who it is.